Healing happens in the space where you no longer have to hold your story alone.

 I want you to know that nothing about your pain is unreasonable.
 Nothing about your confusion is wrong.
 And you absolutely do not have to carry it by yourself.

-Many of the people I work with come from religious or family environments where you were required to figure it out on your own, questioning those in charge wasn’t safe, emotions were labeled as weakness, and getting your emotional needs filled was met with dismissive language.
+Many of the people I work with come from religious or family environments that were highly controlling and authoritarian.
+It may have been a “jump when I say jump” kind of environment where obedience was expected in order to stay in favor with God.
+You were required to figure it out on your own, questioning those in charge wasn’t safe, emotions were labeled as weakness, and getting your emotional needs filled was met with spiritually dismissive language.
 Maybe some of that feels familiar to you.
-Maybe you’re trying to sort out where your voice ends and someone else’s expectations begin.

 My work centers around making sense of your story with you.
 I believe that we are hurt by people and that we heal with people.
 I create an opportunity and space for a do-over.
 We practice together —naming needs, being vulnerable, showing up honestly in whatever state we’re in, talking through difficult parts of your story, and ultimately learning that not all relationships will hurt us.